biancacirio/Getting-and-Cleaning-Data-Course-Project/README.md

 and done to come up with a tidy data set
 c) `run_analysis.R`: R script used to process the raw data and come up with the final output
 d) TIDYDataset.txt: the final output of the project
+Note: To view the same ouput with the text file uploaded in the coursera website, kindly click or select the “Raw” option upon viewing this file

 R SCRIPT WORKFLOW
 -----------------